ruimmpires/react2shell-honeypot/readme.md

 ## How to verify in Splunk
+Create a new dashboard from source code as described in this repository.

-After running these, refresh your dashboard.
+After running the above attacks, refresh your dashboard.
 You should see:

 1. **Critical Alerts:** Count should increase.
 2. **Attack Volume:** New bars appearing in the chart.